chrissy-dev/chrissy.dev/src/uses.md

   - [Google Chrome](https://www.google.co.uk/chrome) - Temporarily back using Chrome because Firefox has reset to default settings twice in a month.
 - [ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - I'm not a 10x Developer...but ohmyzsh makes me feel like one.
 - [Kap](https://getkap.co/) - Screen recorder of choice, can't believe this is a free app.
+- [Rectangle](https://rectangleapp.com/) - Used to use [Spectacle](https://www.spectacleapp.com/) but Rectangle is the open-source maintained fork of it.

 ## Mobile Applications & Tools